captainzero93/security_harden_linux/README.md

 <details>
 <summary><b>What if I'm locked out of SSH?</b></summary>

+**v3.3 prevents this!** The script now checks for SSH keys before disabling password authentication.

+If you still get locked out:
 1. Access system via console/physical access
 2. Run: `sudo ./improved_harden_linux.sh --restore`
 3. Or temporarily enable password login (see Emergency Recovery section)

-**Prevention:** Ensure SSH keys are set up before hardening remotely!
+**Prevention:** The script automatically warns if no SSH keys are detected!
 </details>

 <details>